Yacht that sank off Sicily was carrying people celebrating tech magnate's acquittal; 6 missing

 Some of the people who stood by Lynch throughout the ordeal were on board, including Morvillo, the lawyer, who Weingarten worked with and said “was like a brother.”

-Morvillo's wife is also missing, according to his law firm Clifford Chance.
+Morvillo's wife, Neda, is also missing, according to his law firm Clifford Chance.

 Aki Hussain, CEO of international insurer Hiscox Group, where Bloomer, the witness, was chairman, said the company was "deeply shocked and saddened by this tragic event."